jjschoser/ilmatar-cfd/README.md

 ## Running tests

-Once the settings in Macros.H have been set, the relevant test case for the chosen dimensionality can be run and plotted using runTests.bash.
+Once the settings in Macros.H have been set, the relevant test case for the chosen dimensionality can be run and plotted using run_tests.bash.
 Here, the desired number of OpenMP threads can also be set.
 Note that two files are created to store the results from each run: one .txt file and one .dat file.
 The .txt (header) file contains metadata in human-readable format (number of steps taken, final time, domain extents, resolution, number of variables), as well as the name of the second file: a .dat (data) file that contains the state of the simulation in binary format.

 ## Settings files